technosaurus/PD-snippets/C/FunctionCallOverhead.md

   * **Inside the calling function** several things need to be done before and after calling the function
     * **Before calling**
-      - callee clobbered registers need to be save somewhere (usually stack)
+      - callee clobbered registers need to be saved somewhere (usually stack)
       - parameter variables need to be pushed onto the stack
       - return address needs to be stored (kinda like a string in a cave)
     * **After calling**
       - callee clobbered registers need to be restored
-      - the return value may need to be move to a more appropriate location
+      - the return value may need to be moved to a more appropriate location
   * **Inside the called function** several things need to be done before executing the function code
       - **(prologue)**
       - Any registers that the function uses that are not designated by the calling convention need to be saved (usually to stack)